-Deviations from Hardy-Weinberg equilibrium (HWE) were tested at each locus using exact tests (Raymond & Rousset, 1995), and a global P-value for all loci was obtained using Fisher's exact test and Markov Chain algorithm with GENEPOP 4.4.
+Deviations from Hardy-Weinberg equilibrium (HWE) were tested at each locus using exact tests (Raymond & Rousset, 1995), and a global P-value for all loci was obtained using Fisher's exact test and a Markov Chain algorithm with GENEPOP 4.4.
 A multilocus estimate of Wright's inbreeding coefficient (FIS) was estimated following Weir and Cockerham (1984).
 The selfing rate (S) was calculated based on David, Pujol, Viard, Castella, & Goudet (2007)’s method, which is insensitive to null alleles, an acute issue in outcrossing species, and less of a problem in selfing species since null alleles are readily detected when occurring in the homozygous state (see Jarne & David, 2008).
 S was here derived from the g2 method using RMES (David et al., 2007).

 Genetic differentiation between population pairs and overall differentiation was assessed in each species based on exact tests using GENEPOP 4.4, and their magnitude was estimated based on the estimator θ of FST, which was calculated following Weir and Cockerham (1984).
-Hereafter, we refer to the estimates between populations pairs as pairwise FST.
+Hereafter, we refer to the estimates between population pairs as pairwise FST.
 We also estimated the genetic differentiation between each local population and all other sampled populations, hereafter site-specific FST, using the Bayesian method implemented in GESTE 2.0 (Foll & Gaggiotti, 2006).
 We calculated Pearson’s correlation coefficient between site-specific FST and genetic diversity (He) in each species.
 The geographic distribution of genetic diversity was evaluated first by testing for isolation by distance in each species based on pairwise distance matrices (Euclidean geographical distance and FST/(1-FST)) using a Mantel test (1000 permutations) in Vegan R package (Oksanen et al., 2015; R Development Core Team, 2005 version 3.6.3).
 We also examined visually the pairwise FST matrix after they have been restructured based on a seriation approach implemented with seriation in R (R Development Core Team, 2005) – the occurrence of population clusters would be evidenced by population blocks with lower intra-block FST than with other populations.
 This also allows building cladograms to better visualize population relationships using the “complete” method of hclust (R Development Core Team, 2005).
 We also used a more formal clustering approach, sNMF, proposed by Frichot et al. (2014).
 This method reconstitutes population clusters based on ancestry coefficients.
 This method is not sensitive to strong inbreeding, and was previously successfully used in the highly selfing snail Biomphalaria pfeifferi (Tian-Bi et al., 2019) – this is the reason why we preferred it to popular approaches such as STRUCTURE (Pritchard et al., 2000). sNMF was implemented using the R package LEA (Frichot & François, 2015 ; R Development Core Team, 2005).
 We used a target number of clusters varying from 1 to 10, a regularization parameter of 50, 50 runs were performed per analysis, and several analyses were performed per species.
 Based on the optimal number of clusters, we drew barplots of average ancestry coefficients per population, and reported these values as piecharts on the Grande-Terre maps using the gdal R package (R Development Core Team, 2005).

-Environmental and demographic drivers of genetic diversity
+Drivers of genetic diversity